2023 Plymouth City Council election: History

-Plymouth City Council held local elections, along with councils across England as part of the 2022 local elections.
+Plymouth City Council held local elections, along with councils across England as part of the 2023 local elections.
 The council elects its councillors in thirds, with a third of seats being up for election every year for three years, with no election each fourth year to correspond with councillors' four-year terms.
-Councillors defending their seats in this election were previously elected in 2018.
-In that election, eleven Labour candidates and eight Conservative candidates were elected.
+Councillors defending their seats in this election were previously elected in 2019.
+In that election, ten Labour candidates and nine Conservative candidates were elected.

 Elections in Plymouth are usually competitive between the Labour Party and the Conservative Party.
 The council was controlled by the Labour Party from the 2018 council election until the 2021 council election, when the council entered no overall control, with no party holding a majority of seats.
 One Labour councillor elected in 2018—Kevin Neil—was suspended from his party in the same year.
 Another councillor, Chaz Singh, left the Labour Party in 2019.
 Several Conservative councillors left their group to sit as independents, including the former council leader Ian Bowyer, after two of them were suspended by the group leader Nick Kelly for publishing a press release supporting a reduction in the speed limit on the A38 road through the city.
 Kelly was later suspended from his party after making comments about a local murder that were characterised as victim-blaming.
 He was later reinstated.
 Around the same time, other Conservative councillors left the group or were suspended.
 After Kelly was unable to pass a budget in February 2022, Labour called a vote of no confidence in him.
-Kelly lost, and the council selected a new leader, the Conservative councillor Richard Bingley, who had previously been a member of the Labour Party and the UK Independence Party.
+Kelly lost, and the council selected a new leader: the Conservative councillor Richard Bingley, who had previously been a member of the Labour Party and the UK Independence Party.
 Terri Beer resigned from the Conservative group to sit as an independent councillor in response to Bingley's election.

 The council remained under no overall control after the 2022 council election.
-Kevin Neil and several of the former Conservative councillors who had left their group didn't seek re-election; the former Conservative councillor Dave Downie unsuccessfully sought re-election as an independent candidate.
+Neil and several of the former Conservative councillors who had left their group didn't seek re-election; the former Conservative councillor Dave Downie unsuccessfully sought re-election as an independent candidate.
 The Green Party won their first ever seat on the council in Plympton Chaddlewood.
 Labour won Compton ward for the first time, with the winning candidate, Dylan Tippetts, becoming Plymouth's first trans councillor.
 The overall result saw the council remain under no overall control, with Labour and the Conservatives each on 24 seats.
 The independent councillor George Wheeler, who had originally been elected as a Labour candidate, joined the Green Party shortly after the election.
 Five independent councillors who had been suspended from or left the Conservative group rejoined it on 17 May, giving the Conservatives an overall majority on the council.